Introduction

 });

-Step 7: Send One-to-One Text Message
+Send A One-to-One Message

 // you will get the message sent success response